Supporting our clients’ needs is a cornerstone of our business

-If this is your first email-sent support request you’ll be sent an email asking you to validate yourself – this is to remove spam requests and also so we can provide you a secure login so you can subsequently see all your support tickets.
+If this is your first email-sent support request, you’ll be sent an email asking you to validate yourself – this is to remove spam requests and also so we can provide you with a secure login so you can subsequently see all your support tickets.
 It takes 2 mins to complete the process.

 If you don’t have accelerated response but the ticket is urgent you can request the ticket to be escalated.
 If there is a strong reason to escalate then we will normally do so at no charge.
 Strong reasons might include: